ZeroXClem/astro-ship/src/content/blog/steering-towards-sustainability.md

 ### Types of Carbon Capture and Storage Technologies:
 - **Point-source CCS**: Capturing CO2 emissions at the source like smokestacks.
-- **Direct Air Capture (DAC)**: Capturing CO2 directly from the atmosphere [11,Explainer: What is carbon capture and storage and will it cut emissions ...](https://www.reuters.com/sustainability/what-is-carbon-capture-storage-will-it-cut-emissions-2023-07-31/#:~:text=There%20are%20two%20main%20types,DAC).
+- **Direct Air Capture (DAC)**: Capturing CO2 directly from the atmosphere [11](https://www.reuters.com/sustainability/what-is-carbon-capture-storage-will-it-cut-emissions-2023-07-31/#:~:text=There%20are%20two%20main%20types,DAC).

 ### Investment in Carbon Removal Technologies:
-- **Engineered Carbon Removal**: Significant investment by the Energy Department in projects aimed at direct air capture of carbon dioxide [oai_citation:12,Energy Department announces largest-ever investment in 'carbon removal ...](https://apnews.com/article/climate-carbon-direct-air-capture-energy-3779d7776120570e9e9a53a00693dd1a#:~:text=Updated%205%3A11%20AM%20PDT%2C%20August,yet%20exist%20on%20a).
+- **Engineered Carbon Removal**: Significant investment by the Energy Department in projects aimed at direct air capture of carbon dioxide [12](https://apnews.com/article/climate-carbon-direct-air-capture-energy-3779d7776120570e9e9a53a00693dd1a#:~:text=Updated%205%3A11%20AM%20PDT%2C%20August,yet%20exist%20on%20a).

 ### Market Growth and Public-Private Partnerships:
-- **Market Growth**: Rapid growth in the CCS market with public-private partnerships as a crucial catalyst [13,Carbon-capture tech is key to reaching climate goals](https://www.weforum.org/agenda/2023/10/why-carbon-capture-is-key-to-reaching-climate-goals/#:~:text=Carbon,the%20key%20to%20unlocking).
+- **Market Growth**: Rapid growth in the CCS market with public-private partnerships as a crucial catalyst [13](https://www.weforum.org/agenda/2023/10/why-carbon-capture-is-key-to-reaching-climate-goals/#:~:text=Carbon,the%20key%20to%20unlocking).

 ### Projected Capacity and Cost-effectiveness:
-- **CCUS Capacity**: Projected increase in CCUS capacity with cost-effective implementation and commercial viability driving global adoption [14,Scaling Carbon Capture Technology Won't Break the Bank | BCG](https://www.bcg.com/publications/2023/scaling-carbon-capture-technology-wont-break-bank).
+- **CCUS Capacity**: Projected increase in CCUS capacity with cost-effective implementation and commercial viability driving global adoption [14](https://www.bcg.com/publications/2023/scaling-carbon-capture-technology-wont-break-bank).

 ### Innovative Carbon Capture and Conversion System:
-- **Conversion to Methanol**: Innovative system capturing and converting CO2 into methanol, integrating into various industrial setups and making carbon capture more affordable and widespread [15,Scientists unveil least costly carbon capture system to date](https://techxplore.com/news/2023-01-scientists-unveil-carbon-capture-date.html).
+- **Conversion to Methanol**: Innovative system capturing and converting CO2 into methanol, integrating into various industrial setups and making carbon capture more affordable and widespread [15](https://techxplore.com/news/2023-01-scientists-unveil-carbon-capture-date.html).

 ---